kiron-ang/Marifer/readme.md

 ```

 ## Analyze and Parse the QM9 Dataset
 The last command from the previous section instructs the computer to build the QM9 dataset hosted by Tensorflow.
 [You can learn more about it on their website.](https://www.tensorflow.org/datasets/catalog/qm9).
 To analyze the dataset for basic information and patterns, please use the Python programming language as demonstrated in the ``analyze.py`` file in this repository.
-It illustrates how to save several PNG figures without needing to convert the QM9 dataset into graphs.
+It illustrates how to save several PNG figures into the ``analyze`` directory without needing to convert the QM9 molecules into graphs.

 Additionally, the dataset must be processed to obtain molecular graph representations.
 [The QM9 dataset uses the "SMILES" system to represent molecular structures as strings.](https://pubs.acs.org/doi/abs/10.1021/ci00057a005) To parse these strings into adjacency lists, please see the ``parse.py`` file in this repository.
+It creates a new data file stored in the ``parse`` directory.

 ## Train the Marifer Model